 Maybe they didn’t remember to hang up their coat, but look, their shoes are in the closet!

-Setting attainable expectations is not just one of the simplest and quickest ways to relieve stress, but may also be the ultimate secret to find more satisfaction in life.
+Setting attainable expectations is not just one of the simplest and quickest ways to relieve stress but may also be the ultimate secret to finding more satisfaction in life.

 What more can we ask for?

 Make a list of the top 3 things that have been stressing you out lately.

 - Are any of them in your power to change?
 If so, what’s stopping you?

 - If there are stressors that you can’t alter, can you change the way you relate to them?